 Proton Mail helps users defend against homograph attacks via the link confirmation feature.
 When this feature is enabled for web, Android, or iOS, Proton Mail(new window) will automatically detect possible homograph attacks and display a warning popup.

-When you receive this warning, you should attempt to verify whether the email is a phishing attack.
+When you receive this warning, you should attempt to verify whether the email is a phishing attack(new window).
 If you have any doubt, it’s better to err on the side of caution.
 Do not open the link.
 You may also report phishing emails to our team.